AQA GCSE RELIGIOUS STUDIES A – GLOSSARY: CHRISTIANITY AND ISLAM

 Nature of God

-The nature of god is what God is like, how he can be described.
-Some Muslims look to the 99 names of God, many of which come from the Qur’an or Hadith, to help them understand the nature of God.
+The nature of God describes what God is like.
+Some Muslims use the 99 names of God, many from the Qur’an or Hadith, to understand God’s nature.

 Night of Power

-The Night of Power (Laylat al-Qadr) is when the first revelation of the Qur’an was made to Muhammad by Jibril; also, the Night of Power is the festival that marks the start of God’s revelation to Muhammad.
+The Night of Power (Laylat al-Qadr) marks when Jibril made the first revelation of the Qur’an to Muhammad.
+It is also the festival that celebrates the start of God’s revelation to Muhammad.

 Non-liturgical

-Non-liturgical describes worship that is informal and does not follow a set text or ritual; this type of worship is sometimes ‘spontaneous’ or ‘charismatic’ in nature.
+Non-liturgical worship is informal and does not follow a set text or ritual; it is sometimes ‘spontaneous’ or ‘charismatic’ in nature.

 Nuclear deterrent